TempGaurab/TempGaurab/README.md

 🛠️ What I’m Currently Working On

-Automatic PDF Filler – streamlining document automation using ML/GenAI

-Hackathon Data Analytics Project – near completion; focuses on insights and predictive modeling
+Automatic PDF Filler & Hackathon Data Analytics Project

 If you’re interested in collaborating or just want to talk research/ideas, feel free to reach out!